 In spite of his small output, Tati managed to have a large impact on world cinema.
 His movies won several awards, notably at the Cannes Film Festival and the Venice Film Festival, and Mon Oncle won the Academy Award for Best Foreign-Language Film (and Les Vacances de Monsieur Hulot received a nomination for Best Screenplay).
 His movies regularly appear in "Top 50" and "Top 100" lists.
 Many people have acknowledged his influence, and Rowan Atkinson's character Mr Bean is basically an updated English-language version of Tati's character M. Hulot (even to the extent of making Mr Bean's Holiday).
 There is even a small homage to Mon Oncle near the beginning of The Blues Brothers.

 Not unexpectedly, then, Tati's movies continue to attract the attention of the critics.
 At the aggregator site Rotten Tomatoes, his movies have 100% positive reviews, except for Mon Oncle which unexpectedly has only 92%.
 There are a total of 89 critics listed as having written reviews about at least one of Tati's movies, although only 28 of them have reviewed more than one of the films.
-Indeed, only four critics have provided individual reviews all five movies (and a few others have reviewed them collectively).
+Indeed, only four critics have provided individual reviews of all five movies (and a few others have reviewed them collectively).

 The fact that so few of the movie reviewers compare Tati's movies can be used to illustrate the dangers of assessing things in isolation.
 If we average the reviewer's scores for the movies, then we get this (standardized to a scale of 0-1):